guicostaarantes/psi-web-client/README.md

 - Following NextJS documentation, environment variables for development purposes are declared in `./.env.development`.
 Set all necessary environment variables in this file so it can be used as a reference as to what environment variables to set when deploying in production.
 - If you'd like to deploy this project manually, an easy way to set the environment variables for the production environment is to create a file `./.env.production` with the same keys as `./.env.development`.
 However remember not to commit this file to the repo as it probably contains secret information.
 - [Following NextJS documentation](https://nextjs.org/docs/basic-features/environment-variables), in order to make an environment variable public (appear in the code client-side), prefix it with `NEXT_PUBLIC_`.

+### State management

+- State management in this application is handled by the [@hookstate/core](https://hookstate.js.org/docs/getting-started) library.
+- This library provides a simple API for state that needs to be shared between multiple components.
+For global states, it is not necessary to wrap the whole application in a provider like the Context API.
+- Global states should be handled by a custom hook in `./src/hooks`.
+Check `useToast` for an example.

 ### Import statements